 10. Tighten Screws

-If you have a screw that is loose and won’t stay tight, you can use steel wool to help secure it in place.
+If you have a screw that is loose and won’t stay tight, you can use steel wool to help secure it.
 Just take a small piece of steel wool and wrap it on the screw.
 This will act as a wedge and help to keep the screw tight.
 You can also use a wood chip or matchstick to do the same thing.

-However, steel wool is much easier to use and less likely to break.
-So, it’s an excellent option to consider when you need to tighten up some loose screws.
-This method can be used on other types of fasteners, including nails and bolts.
+However, steel wool is much easier and less likely to break.
+So, it’s an excellent option to consider when tightening up loose screws.
+This method can be used on other fasteners, including nails and bolts.

 11. Untrace Your Steps

-Specifically, steel wool and a little bit of water will remove marks on vinyl floors, which are commonly found in American homes.
-If you need to leave a house without being detected, steel wool is an effective method for covering your tracks.
+Specifically, steel wool and a little water will remove marks on vinyl floors, commonly found in American homes.
+Steel wool is an effective method for covering your tracks if you need to leave a house without being detected.

 However, make sure not to use this method unless necessary.
 Remember that you should never steal supplies while inside someone else’s home.
-If they catch you red-handed, you’d be in a load of trouble (to say the least).
+If they catch you red-handed, you’d be in trouble (to say the least).

 12. Remove Scuffs From Shoes

 Looking clean might not be a priority in a survival situation.
-But if you need to make a good impression for any reason, you’ll want to remove any scuffs or dirt from your shoes.
+But if you need to make a good impression, you’ll want to remove any scuffs or dirt from your shoes.
 And steel wool can help with that.
-Take a small piece of steel wool and water, then rub the affected area.
+Take small steel wool and water, then rub the affected area.
 This will remove any scuffs or dirt and leave your shoes looking new.

 Of course, this method will only work on certain types of materials.
-So, if you’re not sure if steel wool will damage your shoes, it’s always best to test it on a small area first.
+So, if you’re unsure if steel wool will damage your shoes, it’s always best to test it on a small area first.